Opens an external page Link to the homepage

 The headquarters of the European Commission

-In organising EU specialist conferences and workshops, BfN fosters exchange of experience at EU level.
+In organising European conferences and workshops, BfN fosters exchange of experience at European level.
 This largely focuses on fostering exchange on relevant nature conservation topics and better networking among scientists, policymakers and practitioners.
-For example, since 2011 and in cooperation with the Network of Heads of European Nature Conservation Agencies (ENCA), BfN has organised a series of EU conferences on the topic of biodiversity and climate change.
-The fifth conference in the series, entitled “Riverine and coastal wetlands for biodiversity and climate – linking science, policy and practice”, will be held in Bonn from 26 to 28 September 2023.
+For example, since 2011 and in cooperation with the Network of Heads of European Nature Conservation Agencies (ENCA), BfN has organised a series of European Conferences on Biodiversity and Climate Change.
+The fifth conference in the series, entitled “Riverine and coastal wetlands for biodiversity and climate – linking science, policy and practice”, had be held in Bonn from 26 to 28 September 2023.

-BfN also supports the nature conservation needs of a range of agreements, treaties and conventions at both EU and international level.
+BfN also supports the nature conservation aspects of a range of European agreements under international law.
 These include the Convention on the Protection of the Alps (Alpine Convention), the Carpathian Convention, the Convention on the Protection of the Marine Environment of the Baltic Sea Area (Helsinki Convention), the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR Convention) and several conventions for the conservation of migratory species.
 BfN works to ensure further development and implementation of these conventions, plays an active role in committees and other bodies, and promotes related projects.

 Cultural landscape in the Alps